-University of Maryland, Baltimore is committed to creating a safe and secure campus environment that is free from acts of intimidation or the fear of falling victim to sexual misconduct (including sexual assault) or hate violence.
-The following offices contribute greatly toward this effort: Office of Accountability and Compliance: Education and Equal Access Team, 6-2281 (410-706-2281), Student Counseling Center, 8-8404 (410-328-8404), and the University of Maryland, Baltimore Police Force, 6-6882 (410-706-6882).
+The University of Maryland, Baltimore is committed to creating a safe and secure campus environment that is free from acts of intimidation or the fear of falling victim to sexual misconduct or hate violence.
+The University explicitly prohibits dating violence, domestic violence, rape and other forms of sexual assault, and stalking as defined by both the Clery Act and University policy.
+The following offices contribute greatly toward this effort: Office of Accountability and Compliance 6-2281 (410-706-2281), Anonymous Hotline 866-594-5220, Student Counseling Center 8-8404 (410-328-8404), and the University of Maryland, Baltimore Police Force 6-6882 (410-706-6882).

-9.01 Sexual Assault Safety Procedures
+9.01 Definitions